-7 Mitigation
+6 Mitigation

-7.1 Without any mitigation measures in place, seismic survey activities have been identified as having the potential to cause injury to high frequency cetaceans at a range of up to 988 m from the source array.
-However, high frequency cetaceans are unlikely to be present in the survey area and the injury radius is only 49 m for mid-frequency cetaceans and 218 m for low frequency cetaceans.
-Disturbance to marine mammals could occur at distances of up to 1,463 m from the source array but this is based on the assumption of an animal being at the maximum possible depth in areas with very deep bathymetry which, as discussed previously, is a very unlikely scenario.
-Modelling for shallower water depths shows that the disturbance range is more likely to be more realistic estimates of disturbance range for marine mammals in deep water (for example, the disturbance zone radius for an animal at the mid-point in the water column would be approximately 900 m in water depths of 1,000 m).
-Given the potential for injury (and disturbance) from the survey, it is recommended that further mitigation measures should be adopted.
+- 6.1 Without any mitigation measures in place, seismic survey activities have been identified as having the potential to cause injury to high frequency cetaceans at a range of up to 613 m from the source array.
+However, high frequency cetaceans are unlikely to be present in the survey area and the injury radius is only 35 m for mid-frequency cetaceans and 186 m for low frequency cetaceans.
+Disturbance to marine mammals could occur at distances of up to 1,190 m from the source array but this is based on the assumption of an animal being at the maximum possible depth in areas with deep bathymetry which, as discussed previously, is a very unlikely scenario. - 6.2 Given the potential for injury (and disturbance) from the survey, it is recommended that further mitigation measures should be adopted.
 These include:

-Marine Mammal Observers
+• Marine Mammal Observers